yannoff/console/doc/migrating.md

 Anyway, be sure to replace all `InputArgument::OPTIONAL` / `InputArgument::REQUIRED` by their respective counterparts class constants defined in `Yannoff\Component\Console\Definition\Argument`.

-:warning: _NOTE: For now, only *OPTIONAL* arguments are supported, which means setting an argument type to `Argument::REQUIRED` will have no effect._

 #### Command::addOption()

 Option types are stored as class constants in `Yannoff\Component\Console\Definition\Option`.
 Beware to change all symfony `InputOption::XXX` constants in your code accordingly.

 Only 2 possible types are implemented:

-- `Option::FLAG` : A flag option, `true` if the command is invoked passing the option, `false` otherwise.
+- `Option::FLAG` : A flag option: The [Command::getOption()](https://github.com/yannoff/console-wip/blob/refactor/rewrite-documentation/doc/migrating.md#commandgetoption) will return `true` if the command is invoked passing the option, `false` otherwise.
 - `Option::VALUE`: An option expecting a value, will raise an exception if the option is passed without a value.

 #### Command::configure()